Is Selling on Etsy Worth It: Key Points to Consider

 Etsy Fees

-Let’s take a look at all of these fees in greater detail to understand best what you’re dealing with as an Etsy business.
+Let’s take a critical look at these fees to understand the best options for you as an Etsy business owner.

 Listing Fees

-If your listings are set to auto-renew, these fees will be charged even when your shop is on Vacation Mode.
+If your product listings are set to auto-renew, Etsy listing fees will be charged even when your shop is on Vacation Mode and you’re not making any sales.

 Transaction Fees

-This fee applies to the total cost of the purchase, which also includes shipping and gift wrap, if applicable.
+The fee applies to the total cost of the purchase, including shipping and gift wrapping.

 Payment Processing Fees

-Payment processing fees are charged on every Etsy Payments transaction.
 They come at a set rate in combination with a percent of the total sales price of the item, including shipping fees and applicable taxes.
-These fees will vary by country.
+A key point to remember is that these fees vary by country.

 Etsy Subscriptions

 Etsy offers two subscription plans – Etsy Standard and Etsy Plus.
-If this is the first you hear about Etsy subscriptions, you might be surprised to find out that you are already using a subscription when you open up an eCommerce store on Etsy.
+If this is the first you hear about Etsy subscriptions, you might be surprised to find out that you’re automatically enrolled in one upon opening a shop.

 Etsy Standard